fuzzymfx/fuzzymfx.github.io/content/lifeinametro.md

  flex-direction: column;
  }
 </style>
-Moving to Bangalore has been tough on me.
-The city is extremely busy and noisy.
-The traffic is a nightmare.
-The house rent in most of the communities makes you go bonkers.
-Surviving in this urban jungle is a challenge.
-Bangalore, often referred to as the "Valley" in India, attracts a diverse mix of people and cultures from all across the country who have migrated here to work and settle down.

-The city's nickname aptly represents the amalgamation of individuals, families, and cultures that coexist within its boundaries.
-Bangalore serves as a vibrant hub, bringing together people from various regions of India, each contributing their own unique perspectives and traditions.

-However, amidst the charm of diversity, Bangalore poses its own set of challenges.
-The fast-paced lifestyle and the sheer volume of inhabitants can be overwhelming.
-Finding affordable housing in desirable neighbourhoods can be a struggle, placing financial strain on many residents.

 I moved to Bangalore in June, and my living schematics changed drastically.
 I used to wake up at any time that I found suitable, mostly went out for breakfast, have fun at lunch and spent a ton of time with my friends.
 Now, the routine of waking up punctually, heading to the office, toiling away until late hours, and returning home solely to sleep has become the new norm.